AvivYaniv/Cortex/docs/source/Client.rst

 The client is available as ``cortex.client``.

-Client used to upload a
+Client used to upload an
 ``mind`` file to server, which is a presentation of telemetry snapshots.